Jessica-forwardedu/pxt-fwd-edu/gr3-forcewind-modify.md

 ## Activity 3: Tinker @showdialog
 We are ready to tinker with our wind turbine!
 Follow the instructions at the top of the screen.
 When you are ready for more information, click 'Tell me more!'
 After each change, you will need to flash your updated code to your project.

+## Tinker Step 1
+The code below will make our wind turbine turn.
+Let's learn some more.
+What happens when you make the number in the blue block bigger?
+Try it!

+~hint Tell me more?
+- The blue block represents the output or result of our code.
+When we make the number bigger, the turbine spins faster!

+## Tinker Step 2